PSCF v1.3.1

 { moleculePtr_ = &molecule; }

 • The name of a simple accessor ("getter") class member function that returns a non-public member variable by value or by reference should simply be the name of the member variable, without any trailing underscore.
 PSCF thus does NOT use the convention of appending a prefix "get" to the names of accessor functions.
-The same name convention is use for accessors that return by value, const reference, or non-const reference.
+This same name convention is used for accessors that return by value, const reference, or non-const reference.
 Thus, for example:

 int Thing::data() const